How to use the BranchPythonOperator

-Looking for a way to choose one task or another?
-You want to execute a task based on a condition?
-You multiple tasks but only one should be executed if a criterion is true?
+Are you looking for a way to choose one task or another?
+Do you want to execute a task based on a condition?
+Do you have multiple tasks, but only one should be executed if a criterion is valid?
 You’ve come to the right place!
-The BranchPythonOperator does exactly what you are looking for.
-It’s common to have DAGs with different execution flows and you want to follow only one according to a value or a condition.
+The BranchPythonOperator does precisely what you are looking for.
+It’s common to have DAGs with different execution flows, and you want to follow only one, depending on a value or a condition.
 The BranchPythonOperator allows you to choose one branch among branches of your DAG.
-To better understanding it, it worths to take a look at the PythonOperator right here.
-Oh and before moving forward, if you are looking for a great course to master Airflow, check it this one.
+To better understand it, it is worth looking at the PythonOperator here.
+Before moving forward, if you are looking for a great course to master Airflow, check out this one.
 Ready?
 Go!

-As usual, best way to understand a feature/concept is to have a use case.
-Let’s say, you have the following data pipeline:
+Using a use case is the best way to understand a concept.
+Let’s say you have the following data pipeline:

 The BranchPythonOperator

-“Is accurate” !
-Since accuracy is greater than 5, the BranchPythonOperator returns the task id “Is accurate.
-Therefore, “Is accurate” gets triggered.
+gets triggered.
 Great!
-But wait a minute… what happens for the other task?
+But wait a minute, what happens to the other task?
 Does it stay with no status at all?

 No!

-Here is exactly what you obtain by triggering the DAG:
+Here is precisely what you obtain by triggering the DAG:

-In our case, “Choosing Best ML” and “Is accurate” have succeeded whereas “Is inaccurate” has been skipped.
-Consequently, downstream tasks that are not returned by the BranchPythonOperator get skipped!
+is skipped.
+By default, downstream tasks not returned by the BranchPythonOperator are skipped!
 Also, tasks following skipped tasks are skipped as well.
-In the example, if you put a task after “Is inaccurate”, that task will be skipped.
+In the example, if you had a task after is_inaccurate, that task would have been skipped too.
+You change this behavior with the Trigger Rules.

 from airflow import DAG